Franchisor Concept Protection

 • an application clause that will detail the elements of the concept markers of its identity to be modified or deleted to prevent the assimilation of the former franchisee’s point of sale with the franchisor’s concept;

-• an application clause that will detail the non-visual elements of the franchisor’s offer that are also elements of identification of its offer (e.g. a specific product, a specific method) that the former franchisee will refrain from using thereafter;
+• an application clause that will detail the non-visual elements of the offer of franchisor that are also elements of identification of its offer (e.g. a specific product, a specific method) that the former franchisee will refrain from using thereafter;

 • a clause on the determination of loss in the event of a breach of these post-contractual obligations;